-You want your Marketing Automation Professional (MA Professional) Landing Pages to be as effective as possible in gathering subscriber information so that you can make the most of the data that you collect.
-A well-designed landing page helps to ensure two things: that your subscribers understand what information you're seeking and that you collect as much accurate and useful information as possible.
+You want your Landing Pages to be as effective as possible in gathering subscriber information so that you can make the most of the data that you collect.
+A well-designed Landing Page is the best way to ensure that:

-- Give the landing page a subscriber-facing name that will really articulate its purpose to your subscribers.
-Be consistent with this naming of future landing pages.
+- Give the Landing Page a subscriber-facing name that articulates its purpose to your subscribers.
+Be consistent with this naming convention for future Landing Pages.

-- Make sure that you clearly express what you want from your subscribers in brief sentences and field labels.
-If you don't, you might not get the information that you want, or you might frustrate your subscribers.
+- Make sure that you clearly express what you want from your subscribers in brief, concise sentences and field labels.
+If you don't, you risk not getting the information that you want and/or frustrating your subscribers.

 - Clearly state your questions; straightforward "Yes/No" options minimize ambiguity and confusion.

 - Consider the benefits of using the Auto-subscribe Interests and Auto-fill options on the Landing Page > Process tab.
-Learn more about Landing Pages Tabs.
+Explore these options in Landing Pages Tabs.

-- You can include an unsubscribe option on the landing page form but keep it simple and straightforward so that your subscribers know exactly what they are unsubscribing from.
+- You can include an unsubscribe option on the Landing Page but keep it simple and straightforward so that your subscribers know exactly what they are unsubscribing from.
 Consider also adding a free-form field for subscribers to indicate why they have unsubscribed.

 NOTE: An additional account setting is required to allow this in Mailings 2.0.